 so picturesque with a combination of turquoise water and smooth soft

 white sand.
 It's the perfect place to take the kids as not only is there

 plenty of shade, it's secluded and great for swimming.

 Surin Beach and Pansea Beach are two sandy coves a little further up from Kamala Beach.
 Surin is not the best of beaches and is dominated by some ugly condominiums and a long stretch of riff-raff seafood shacks while Pansea is a far more idyllic secluded beach offering a more picturesque setting.
 This particular beach, I believe, is a firm favourite of royalty as well as some Hollywood stars.
 Watch out for dangerous undercurrents especially during the monsoon season.

-Nai Thon Beach is a little further north and the least commercialized, stretching along the golden shores for little more than half a kilometre.
+Nai Thon Beach is a little further north and the least commercialised, stretching along the golden shores for little more than half a kilometre.
 This perfectly formed beach is shaded by casuarina trees and surrounded by plantations of coconut, banana, rubber and pineapples and set against a backdrop of lush green hills.
-There are a few restaurants and bars as well as a dive center offering long-tail boat rides to some of the greatest snorkeling and diving sites.
+There are a few restaurants and bars as well as a dive centre offering long-tail boat rides to some of the greatest snorkelling and diving sites.
 You'll have to use your own transport as there is no public transport to this beach.

 families.
 The Beach Club at the southern end of the bay is a

 stylish beachfront bar hosting excellent music as well as

 Mai Khao Beach is a long stretch of coastline situated on the northwestern side of Phuket.
 It's a long sandy beach with a continuous line of Casuarina trees running along just about the entire length of its shore.
 The beach is 11 kilometres long and possibly the least developed on the island.
 The Sirinat National Park is situated in the southern section and the JW Marriott Resort is up in the north.